anthonysSlab/depot/README.md

 Dad jokes: the pot will reply to any message in chat that contains "I'm __" with "hello __, I'm pot"

+!serenademe [string]: sets the pot's status to "playing [string]" (requires the ManageWebhooks Guild permission)

-!say [string]: makes the pot say whatever string you input and then delete your message (for now only accessible to me)
+!say [string]: makes the pot say whatever string you input and then delete your message (requires the ManageMessages Guild permission)

 !uwuify [string]: makes ffe bot uwuify any stwing ffat you input, and dewete youw message (fe wast pawt onwy accessibwe to me)